nuxencs/seasonpackarr/docs/design-docs/qbittorrent-import-flow.md

 daemon RPC protocols with `add_paused` and an explicit `download_location`.
 The adapter adds the torrent paused, applies its optional label, then resumes it into Deluge/libtorrent's normal initial check.
 It polls until the torrent is no longer paused, checking, allocating, or moving.
-Docker-backed local tests against Deluge 1.3.15 and 2.1.2 verify that complete packs seed and partial packs account for present bytes before they download missing pieces.
-The tests are environment-gated and are not part of CI.
+Environment-gated live tests against Deluge 1.3.15 and 2.1.2 verify that complete packs seed and partial packs account for present bytes before they download missing pieces.
+The tests require externally managed daemons and are not part of CI.
 The adapter currently requires a v1 or hybrid torrent because seasonpackarr uses the legacy info hash as the daemon torrent ID.